 The Doctor of Optometry (O.D.) degree is based on the NSU Tahlequah campus.
 The program is four years of intensive doctoral-level training that prepares students to become effective members of a comprehensive health care team.
 The Optometric Physician has been trained to diagnose and treat a wide-variety of eye and vision problems at the primary care level.
 In addition, the optometrist learns to identify and assist in managing a wide-variety of non-ocular systemic and psychological conditions.
 By working effectively with members of many other health care disciplines, Optometric Physicians play a significant role in providing for the comprehensive needs of the patients they serve.

-At the Oklahoma College of Optometry at Northeastern State University, one of only 21 optometric training schools in the nation, we pride ourselves on creating world-class optometrists with practical experience both in and out of the classroom.
-Through our partnerships with the Cherokee Nation and other area entities, our students experience more than 60,000 patient encounters each year.
+One of only 23 optometric training schools in the nation, the Oklahoma College of Optometry at Northeastern State University prides itself on developing world-class optometrists with practical experience both in and out of the classroom, as well as post-graduate clinical residency certification and continuing optometric education.
+Through our partnerships with the Cherokee Nation and other area entities, our clinics see more than 40,000 patients each year.